huffstler/UntestedThoughts/README.md

 WebSnake.
 Basically a DFS search of the web (as opposed to a BFS).
 This follows the first link it sees and every first link on the new page, until it either runs out of links to follow, OR hits a link it's already visited.

 I can't think of any practical applications for this at the moment, or even if it would be a good idea.
 Think about this when you get more sleep

+##Thought 4
+Shortest Path algorithm that looks at the angles of paths between s and t, and chooses the path with the closest angle to 0.
+Since the shortest distance between any two points is a straight line.
+Of course there will have to be more to this than that, and this would only work in real world scenarios (like with a map).